-These guidelines are meant to help you implement the Google Pay API for Passes within your apps or websites.
+These guidelines help you implement the Google Wallet API within your apps or websites.

-The Save to Google Pay button must call one of the Google Pay API for Passes flows.
-These flows surface a screen where users can save boarding passes, event or transit tickets, loyalty cards, gift cards, and offers to their Android device.
-This button can be used in merchant apps, websites, emails, or SMS.
+The Add to Google Wallet button must call one of the Google Wallet API flows.
+These flows surface a screen where users can save event ticket to their Android-powered device.
+This button can be used in merchant apps, websites, emails, or SMS texts.

-All Save to Google Pay buttons displayed on your site, app, or email communications must adhere to our brand guidelines, which are described on this page.
-They include, but aren't limited to, the following:
+All Add to Google Wallet buttons displayed on your site, app, or email communications must adhere to our brand guidelines.
+Examples of these guidelines include, but aren't limited to, the following:

 - Size relative to other similar buttons or elements of the page

 - Contrast with the background color of the surrounding area